Shopify/polaris/src/components/ResourceList/README.md

 You should now see “Hello World” in your browser.

 Next, we need to add the React Polaris library to our project.
-We’ll install it using NPM:
+We’ll install it using npm:

 ```bash
 npm install @shopify/polaris@">=2.0.0-beta.7" --save